 Height: 2,530 ft (771m)

 Catarata Gocta flows into the Cocahuayco River in Peru.
-It has two impressive drops that have a total height, by some estimates of around 2,530 feet or 771 meters.
+It has two impressive drops that have a total height, by some estimates, of around 2,530 feet or 771 meters.
 But, this number fluctuates depending on who has done the measuring.
-On some lists, this waterfall is the fifth tallest in the world, while on other lists, like The World Waterfall Database, ranks it as the 16th tallest.
+On some lists, this waterfall is the fifth tallest in the world, while on other lists, like The World Waterfall Database, it ranks it as the 16th tallest.

 Legend suggests that the falls remained unknown to outsiders for so long due to a curse of a mermaid who lived in the waters.
 The falls are said to be protected by this spirit.
 Today, tourists can visit and hike around the falls.

 This waterfall often features towards the top of various lists of the world’s tallest waterfalls.
 It is unofficially listed as the third tallest waterfall by different publications.
 Some other lists have it as far down as the 11th.
 It falls from glacial waters into Lake Lovatnet.
 The waterfall has four drops, fed from the Jostedalsbreen glacier.
 The waterfall is located in a dangerous area that has killed more than 100 people in landslides.

 Location: Hawaii, United States Pu’uka’oku Falls

 Pu’uka’oku Falls is one of the two waterfalls on this list located on Molokai Island, Hawaii.
 It is usually listed around eighth on the list of the tallest waterfalls in the world.
 It is on the northern coast of the island and is not the easiest waterfall to access on this list.